proofofgame/find_to_earn/README.md

 claim-treasure-phase-3: Checks the chest at the third rarity level.

-claim-treasure-phase-4: Checks the chest at the fourth rarity level.

-claim-treasure-phase-5: Checks the chest at the fifth rarity level.

 burn-phase-1: Burns 5 NFTs of the first level.

 burn-phase-2: Burns 5 NFTs of the second level.

 burn-phase-3: Burns 5 NFTs of the third level.

-burn-phase-4: Burns 5 NFTs of the fourth level.

-burn-phase-5: Burns 5 NFTs of the fifth level.

 **Private**